ghr85/CC0201_Classes_Lab/readme.md

 * Test first, make it fail, code it to pass, test again, refactor
 * Keep your variable names tight
 * Watch the console
+* Remember, you always want to test first and FAIL, this lets you know your passes are solid.

 ### A Students Class